TEKS4430/Spring-2026_project/README.md

 * the design decisions made during the project
 * the use of AI tools and their impact on the work
 * how the functionality and correctness of the solution were verified and tested
-* the group’s self-reflection on learning
+* the student’s self-reflection on learning (also for the group)

 ---